Assessing the Reliability of Wind Power Operations under a Changing Climate with a Non-Gaussian Bias Correction: Introduction

-Only recently statistical methodologies focused on adjustments of the joint spatial or temporal distribution have been proposed. \cite{lee15} proposed a spectral-based approach to the adjustment of time series, thus resulting in an adjustment of the implied covariance structure.
-At the core of this method, formulated as a generalization of the `Delta method' \citep{haw13}, is the notion of (penalized) estimation of the ratio between the spectral densities of observations and simulations. \cite{pop16} proposed a generalization of the aforementioned approach to a transient climate and multiple simulations under different future scenarios.
-In this work, we propose a new approach based on a non-Gaussian clusterwise spatial transformation, which is estimated by minimizing the distance between the joint distribution of the observational and of the simulated data field.
+In this work, we propose a new bias correction approach based on a non-Gaussian clusterwise spatial transformation, which is estimated by minimizing the distance between the joint distribution of the observational and of the simulated data field.
 Our proposed approach is based on three fundamental ideas: 1) non-Gaussianity can be accounted for through a marginal transformation which is slowly varying in space; 2) the transformation to Gaussianity can be inferred by minimizing the distributional distance between the two fields, as long as this value is comparable, and possibly within the confidence interval of the maximum likelihood estimate; and 3) transformation to Gaussianity allows a simple adjustment of first and second moments and a back-transformation to the original scale.
-Besides the obvious difference of being focused on space rather than time, our proposed method approaches the adjustment of the joint distribution under a different perspective from \cite{lee15} and \cite{pop16}, as it explicitly aims to transform the data to Gaussianity instead of adjusting its spectral representation.
-While their proposed method incidentally `retained most non-Gaussian characteristics of data', this was not the primary objective, while in this work a transformation/back-transformation to non-Gaussianity ensures the preservation of the marginal distribution. \begin{sloppypar} Section \ref{sec:prepr} introduces the data sets used for this study, validates the historical wind speeds across Saudi Arabia, and proposes a model for the mean and temporal dependence.
-Section \ref{sec:rev} reviews current approaches to observation-simulation corrections.
-Section \ref{sec:mod} introduces the proposed methodology for non-Gaussian adjustment.
-Section \ref{sec:valid} validates the model with a simulation study with non-Gaussian random fields and historical data.
-Section \ref{sec:app} applies the proposed methodology, along with vertical wind extrapolation and power curve evaluation, to estimate the change in daily profits from future winds in Saudi Arabia.
-Section \ref{sec:conc} concludes with a discussion.
-The code for this manuscript is available atgithub.com/jiachenzhang001/Non-Gaussian-Bias-Correction the following GitHub repository: github.com/jiachenzhang001/Non-Gaussian-Bias-Correction. \end{sloppypar}